dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3b4

+### `communicate.py` is gone
+`habitron_client` 2.3.0 took the last four places that still encoded bus
+semantics: the day/night and alarm settings the bus folds into one `SET_GROUP_MODE` argument (`set_daytime_mode`, `set_alarm_mode`), the indicator LEDs that continue a module's output numbering (`Module.led_output`), the analogue output addressed as a dimmer channel (`Module.ANALOG_OUT_CHANNEL`) and the power cycle whose pause is part of the operation (`power_cycle_channel`).
+With those gone, all 33 command methods of `HbtnComm` were forwards, and forwarding was the whole of what they did.

+The platforms now call `coordinator.client.<command>` directly.
+What was never a forward moved onto `HbtnCoordinator`, which has owned the hub and the bus model since b2:

+- `_async_connect` and `_async_read_hub_info` -- address resolution plus the
+  fields the *connection* needs: the address the hub stamps its pushes with, the MAC the network handshake scrambles a token against, and the add-on flag.
+- `send_network_info`, `reinit_hub` and `async_system_update`.
+- `handle_firmware` and `update_firmware`, with `_read_deduped` behind them.
+The
+  per-stream CRC map moved along unchanged; the compact status keeps its own `self.crc`, which is this coordinator's data.
+- `update_entity`, the event-server handler.

+`self.comm` is gone with it, and so is the last consumer of `anyio`.
+`coordinator.router` replaces `coordinator.comm.router`, and the firmware
+coordinator takes its status parent (`status`) instead of a comm wrapper.

+### The file-saving services are gone
+`save_module_smc`, `save_module_smg`, `save_router_smr`, `save_module_status`
+and `save_router_status` are removed, together with their schemas, icons, strings, translations and README sections; `.gitignore` loses the `data/` entry.

+They were the data-fetch half of `communicate.py` that genuinely was not a forward -- and the only reason `save_config_data` and async file writing existed here.
+What they wrote went to `custom_components/habitron/data/`, inside the integration's own directory, which an update replaces wholesale.
+A service whose output is deleted by the next version update is not a place to keep a configuration backup.

+### An event counts as ours under any of the hub's names
+`update_entity` compared the stamp on a pushed event against a single spelling, the resolved address (`_hostip`), and dropped everything else with a debug line.
+But the hub picks that stamp itself and the service documents it as "host name or IP", so a hub answering on a different interface -- or an entry configured by name -- had its pushes silently discarded, and the entity waited for the next poll instead of reacting.

+`HbtnCoordinator.owns_event_from` accepts all three spellings that legitimately name this hub: the address we reached it at, the one it reports for itself, and whatever the entry was configured with.
+They coincide in every normal setup;
+guessing which one the hub would use costs events silently, which is the worse failure of the two.

 ## v3.4.3b3

 ### `Module.addr` is the bus address